Hello once again!

 They didn't talk as they ate, focusing on the taste of the food than talking and the sounds coming from outside.
 When they finished, they just sat there rubbing their warm stomachs with smiles on their faces.

-"That was really good, so much better than beans."
+"That was really good, so much better than green beans."
 Alice commented.

 Alice yawned and went to the room, where Burnie was probably already in the bed.